 - Implement style sheets with brand colours, typography and imagery

 - Test the app in a virtual environment.

 One difference worth mentioning relates to testing your app in virtual environments, as Android Studio uses an emulator to mimic the software being used, while iOS Xcode uses a simulator which also replicates the user’s device while testing.

-Android, for one simple reason: fragmentation.
+Android app development projects, for one simple reason: fragmentation.